osmandapp/web/main/docs/user/personal/profiles.md

 ### Other

-Additional settings for profile (like external devices and etc.)
+Additional settings for profile.You can switch buttons and input devices for OsmAnd, enable or disable animation for navigation mode, use or not the fullscreen mode, magnetic sensor, and Kalman filter.
+Not everything is available for iOS.

 <Tabs groupId="operating-systems">